 At RAFI, our view is that organic offers the best agricultural approach for meaningful long-term solutions to the continuing and escalating environmental challenges facing our planet.
 As such, the organization has a very long history and body of work, tracing back to the early 1970’s, on the development, promotion and protection of organic farming, both domestically as well as internationally.

 Through RAFI’s experience with the farm crisis of the 1980’s, it was clear that just having better credit terms was simply not enough to make farming sustainable—we needed rewards for stewardship.
 In response, RAFI’s Just Foods program helped develop the Sustainable Agricultural Research and Education Program and was a key advocate for the Organic Foods Act of 1990.
-RAFI’s Michael Sligh served as the founding chair of the National Organic Standards Board, an entity responsible for the setting of US organic standards.
+Former RAFI-USA Program Director Michael Sligh served as the founding chair of the National Organic Standards Board, an entity responsible for the setting of US organic standards.

 In the late 1990’s, RAFI recognized the need for a farmer-centered, multi-sector national coalition to focus on protecting all of the progress made through passing and implementing the historic organic law.
 The National Organic Coalition (NOC), for which RAFI serves as the fiscal sponsor, was created to provide leadership on public policy issues.
 Today, NOC promotes and defends public policies that reward and encourage organic farming practices and ensure the USDA administers this program in a fair, transparent and credible manner.